Guidance for PR

 I’m always happy to hear from public relations professionals and anyone who thinks their client/service/product may be of interest to me.
-Here’s a basic guide to what I’m interested in, and how to reach me:
+I’m not doing journalism full time at present, though I am doing research for clients I’m consulting for, commentary pieces and for book projects — so I’m always interested in talking to people in the industry on that basis.

 - Telecoms, media or technology: pretty broad, and I'm interested in more or less any kind of innovation.